 In this chart, three lines are represented.
 The grey one represents the profits from randomly choosing the instances.
 The blue line is the evolution of the profits when using the model.
 Finally, the black one separates the benefits from the losses of the process.
 The chart below represents the profit chart of a model that detects forged banknotes.

 The values of the previous plot are displayed below.

 The maximum profit is the value of the greatest benefit obtained with the model, 122.7%, and the instance ratio is the percentage of instances used to obtain that benefit, 45%.

-When performing a classification problem, it is important to know which instances have been misclassified.
+When performing a classification problem, it is essential to know which instances have been misclassified.
 This method shows which actual positive instances are predicted as negative (false negatives), and which actual negative instances are predicted as positive (false positives).

 This information is displayed in a table format, identifying each instance with an Instance ID, and showing its corresponding data, which is composed of its values of the model variables.
 Two tables would be displayed, one for the positive instances predicted as negative, and the other one for the negative instances predicted as positive.